-The people who are not really into bodybuilding but still visit the gym once or twice a week will tell you that they simply want to become more toned.
+The people who are not really into bodybuilding but still visit the gym occasionally will tell you that they simply want to get more toned.
 The word “toned” comes from the Latin “tonus” or the Greek “tonos” and means tension.
 Muscle building, toning and increasing definition are all fitness goals that are similar in the implication of strengthening the muscles to achieve that tension-filled look through exercise.

 But regardless of how much you work out, if you don’t adjust your diet accordingly, you won’t achieve any great results.
 So, let’s repeat this to make it even clearer – being toned requires BOTH of these things: